shazz/RAMTOS/README.md

 RAMTOS and SELTOS are written by Pera Putnik and available as free and open source software.
 Please refer to this [page](https://atari.8bitchip.info/astopensw.php) for more information.

-This branch is adding support for:
+This branch is adding:
-- TOS 2.06 FR
+- support TOS 2.06 FR
+- Single source code file for RAMTOS, RAMTOSB and SELTOS
+- Removed CRC check for all supported TOS 2.06
+- Python tool to identify potential non-reloc addresses
+- MEMTOP patch

 ### Prerequisites